Boostedd/idk/README.md

 # idk

-🏆 A little discord preview "cdn" I made 🏆
+🏆 A little Discord preview "cdn" I made 🏆

 📌 Uses OpenGraph and Twitter meta tags to make the preview 📌 Uses Multer to do upload files